 - Visits take place across the Key Stages and we have excellent links with a local Synagogue and Mosque.
 Year 7 undertake Humanities afternoons where they visit and experience a range of local sites and activities to support their understanding.
 These include visits to a local Church, Pershore Abbey and Worcester Cathedral.
 They take part in activities which include Pilgrimage and Monks Role Play.

-- Visiting speakers and from different beliefs take part in debates with students to widen their knowledge and understanding.
+- Visiting speakers take part in debates with students to widen their knowledge and understanding.

 - AQA Religious Studies A (Short Course)